rognerud/looker-loader/README.md

-work in progress
+# work in progress

-- load recipes
-- load config

-- *get schema
-- *get mixture
-- *make lookml

-- *lexicanum
-    - *understand locale
-    - *make llm folder things
-    - *make lexicanum structure and loading
+## define rules for loading data and automatically apply it when loading the data in looker

+### intended features
+- write rules for how to format columns
+- write rules for generating derived columns and measures
+- refresh tables using cicd
+- leverage llm to translate names and descriptions using locales, in a editable way